Business Development vs Marketing: Which is right for you?

 Successful business development professionals need to have a good grasp of the current market, keep an eye on competitors, and consider business goals in everything they do.
 Due to the need to work cross-functionally, people skills and excellent organisation are required attributes of those working in business development.

-Marketing Communications is a sector which works closely with other areas of the business, in particular business development.
+This is a sector that works closely with other areas of the business, in particular business development.
 Finance and operations are two other areas where crossover may occur, allowing this career choice to act as a launch pad into a variety of other pathways.

-A typical day in Marketing Communications depends on the segment you’re working in.
+A typical day in marketing and communications depends on your specialisation.
 For example, those working in PR might write press releases, answer media inquiries, and monitor the media for brand mentions.
-In contrast, someone in digital marketing may create a social media content calendar, carry out paid ad buying, or facilitate online market research.
+In contrast, someone in digital marketing may create social media content, carry out paid ad buying, or facilitate online market research.

-However, you don’t necessarily need to work your way into business development from marketing communications or vice versa, as many different areas of experience can put you in good stead for success in either role—for example, experience in sales or finance.
+However, you don’t necessarily need to work your way into business development from marketing or vice versa, as many different areas of experience can put you in good stead for success in either role – for example, experience in sales or finance.

-Why should I study both Business Development and Marketing Communications?
+Why should I study both business development and marketing?

 Career opportunities